 Pretty Pink Palette

 It’s not often I set a table or decorate with a pink color scheme — not with living in a household of guys!
-But the boys won’t be home for Easter this year (sniff!), since we will be seeing them two other weekends in April for family gatherings.
+But the boys won’t be home for Easter this year (sniff!).
+However, we will be seeing them two other weekends in April for family gatherings.
 Can’t complain about that!

 When I started gathering together tableware and linens for this vintage Easter table, a soft pink and chocolate brown palette just kinda evolved.